 Cost per enrollment (CPE) is one of the chief metrics used to evaluate marketing efforts in higher education.
 In simplistic terms, CPE tracks the “cost” of putting a student in the classroom by comparing how much an institution spends in marketing with how many enrollments that generates.

 Like other quantitative measures of success in higher ed, CPE can easily be manipulated as there are costs beyond marketing that are associated with actually getting a student into a classroom.
-For example, many institutions don’t take into account overhead for marketing and enrollment staff nor the amount of hours, touches, calls and emails it actually takes for admissions to convert a lead into a student.
-Furthermore, effects of enrollment on downstream entities such as financial aid and student services are not taken into account by the CPE calculation.
+For example, many institutions don’t take into account overhead for marketing and enrollment staff nor the number of hours, touches, calls, and emails it actually takes for admissions to convert a lead into a student.
+Furthermore, the effects of enrollment on downstream entities such as financial aid and student services are not taken into account by the CPE calculation.

 Therefore, CPE is limited to an efficiency rating.
 It can help determine how much it “costs” to fill cohorts and hit enrollment goals, but it does not take into account the qualitative factors involved in making an institution successful as a whole.

 Syncing CPE and LTV

 The race-for-efficiency nature of CPE means its value to a marketing department is purely numbers-based.
 In conversations surrounding student Lifetime Value, (LTV), numbers-based metrics fail to take into account a large portion of what’s required for a higher ed institution to be successful.
 Apart from simply filling cohorts and hitting enrollment goals, an institution still has to pay salaries, have conversations with students, and make decisions that will ensure the students they admit are going to succeed through their educational journey and beyond.